Nek5000/NekDoc/source/user_files.rst

     solution, whether advection is turned on, etc.

-Next we have the logical switches as follow, a detailed explanation to be found in Sec:\ref{sec:switches}
+Next we have the logical switches as follow, a detailed explanation to be found in :ref:`sec:switches`

 .. code-block:: none